The Bikeriders (2023)

 Cambridge Film Festival 2023: Film #24

-The Bikeriders implication that it was the Summer of Love, the hippies with their pot and "all that there college learnin'" which corrupted the pure and noble motorcycle feels more than a little unsavoury.
-In that sense, this ilm reminded me a little of Tarantino's Once Upon a Time… in Hollywood (2019), but what it also reminded me of was Almost Famous (2000): here you have a film about a male-coded subculture; a narrative device in the form of a photographer—journalist; and a 'groupie' character who acts as the journalists' guide and audience proxy.
+The Bikeriders implication that it was the Summer of Love, the hippies with their pot and "all that there college learnin'" that corrupted the pure and noble motorcycle gang is a little unsavoury.
+In that sense, this film reminded me a little of Tarantino's crypto-reactionary Once Upon a Time… in Hollywood (2019), but what it also reminded me of was Almost Famous (2000) — here you have a film about a male-coded subculture, a narrative device in the form of a photographer/journalist and a 'groupie' character who acts as the journalist's guide and audience proxy.

 §